rockthejvm/rockthejvm-site/src/content/articles/the-differences-between-null-nothing-nil-none-and-unit-in-scala.md

 updatedDate: 2024-09-06
 ---

+## Who This Article Is For

+This article is for the beginner Scala programmer.

+## Introduction

 There are lots of terms to express the lack of values in Scala.
 Today we're going to discuss the difference between null, Null (not a typo), None, Nil, Unit and Nothing.
 They all seemingly describe the lack of a meaningful value, which can definitely be confusing.
 Thank goodness Scala doesn't have `undefined`...

-This article is for the beginner Scala programmer.
 We'll make a clear distinction between all these terms, and by the end of this article you'll know which to use when.

 ## The null reference